contact-andy/gsoc-2025-dbpedia/_posts/2025-06-15-week-2-server-deployment.md

   - Defining **mappings**
   - Developing new **extractors** (e.g., citation, disambiguation)
 - Verify and analyze **mapping statistics** to evaluate the quality and completeness of extractions.
+- **Install Virtuoso locally** and test it using the extracted RDF triples to explore how data can be queried via SPARQL and potentially visualized.

 ## Conclusion